 This study provides a theoretical justification for easing the prohibitions on the issuance of dualclass shares, which has recently been proposed or enacted in a number of developed and developing countries.
-We analyze the decision problem of a firm with a set of available positive NPV projects. we show that if a firm requires outside equity financing to undertake profitable investment projects, then in some cases managers will find separation of the voting and dividend claims optimal.
-Raising equity capital has two effects: (i) The value of the firm increases as positive NPV projects are undertaken and (ii) the proportion of the firm's shares owned by the manager decreases, increasing the likelihood that the manager loses control of the firm.
-Thus a manager, who values control because of private benefits, may find it optimal to forgo some positive NPV projects.
-Non-voting shares enables the manager to finance the investment without diluting his control, and thus increasing his chances of losing control of the firm, which in turn increases the manager's willingness to undertake all positive NPV projects.
+We analyze a firms decision problem when a set of positive NPV projects are available.
+We show that if a firm requires outside equity financing to undertake profitable investment projects, then in some cases managers find separation of voting and dividend claims optimal.
+Raising equity capital has two effects: (i) The value of the firm increases as positive NPV projects are undertaken and (ii) the proportion of the firm's shares owned by the manager decreases, raising the likelihood that the manager loses control of the firm.
+Thus, a manager, who values control because of the private benefits it offers, may find it optimal to forgo some positive NPV projects.
+Non-voting shares enables the manager to finance the investment without diluting his control, and thus increasing his chances of retaining control of the firm, which in turn increases the manager's willingness to undertake all positive NPV projects.